 - There has been a brewery here since Mary Queen of Scots visited Traquair in the 16th century.
 It fell into disuse for over 200 years but was rediscovered by Peter Maxwell Stuart, 20th Laird of Traquair, who restarted it in 1965.
 They produce a selection of traditional Scottish ales which have won awards all over the world – and you’ll undoubtably want to take a few home with you for afterwards!

-You can find more things to do in your local area at Scotland Starts Here.
+You can find more things to do in the Scottish Borders on Scotland Starts Here.

-Where will you go on your first trip beyond your own doorstep?
+Where will you go on your next adventure?
 Share your ideas and fascinating facts on Scottish Borders in our iKnow Community or on social media.

 With so many places to visit across Scotland, will you head to one of your favourites or try somewhere new to tick off the wish list?
 Check out our other day trips articles for more ideas for your next trip within Scotland.